Use Cases

 Use negative keywords to filter out searches that don’t match what you’re selling.
 Regularly review search terms to keep your ads from showing up where they shouldn’t.

-Read Nicholas Woodward’s article on 5 effective strategies for negative keywords and how to use them in e-commerce PPC campaigns.
+Read Nicholas Woodward’s article on 5 effective strategies for negative keywords and how to use them in ecommerce PPC campaigns.

-Create an Optimization Schedule
+Create an optimization schedule

-Optimization is the key to any campaign success, but it can be difficult to keep track of your campaigns and ensure they perform optimally, especially if you’re operating on a larger scale.
+Optimization is the key to any campaign’s success, but it can be difficult to keep track of your campaigns and ensure they perform optimally, especially if you’re operating on a larger scale.
 That’s where a Google Ads optimization schedule can help.
 It helps you track your progress and make data-driven decisions.

 Here’s a great article by Andrew Lolk on Google Ads optimization schedule.